-If you’re struggling with back pain and have tried various methods without lasting relief, here’s a key fact you might have missed: the root cause of back pain may not lie in the painful area itself but could be referred pain from elsewhere.
+Hip pain cause lower back pain — a key fact often overlooked by those struggling with persistent discomfort.
+If you’ve tried various methods without lasting relief, the root cause of your back pain may not actually lie in the painful area itself, but could be referred pain originating from the hips.

 Most folks zero in on the pain area—like the lower back—but here’s the thing: research shows the real culprit might be hiding in other muscles or joints.